LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Method

 where $\mathcal{A}_{\mathrm{cyc}}(t)$ is the cycle-based discrepancy score and $\mathcal{A}_{\mathrm{ms}}(t)$ is the multi-scale reconstruction score.
 We compute cycle residuals and apply a moving-average $\mathrm{MA}_\kappa$ with smoothing window size $\kappa$ to suppress local noise and stabilize timestamp-level decisions:

-where $c(t)$ measures cross-path discrepancy between the multi-scale pathway and the cycle pathway on the time domain, so disagreements penalized by $\mathcal{L}_{\mathrm{cons}}$ during training can be directly reflected in the inference score.

-The multi-scale score aggregates errors from all supervised scales by aligning them to the full resolution, so evidence that is salient at a coarse scale can still contribute to the fine-grained anomaly map:
+where $c(t)$ measures cross-path discrepancy between the multi-scale pathway and the cycle pathway on the time domain, so disagreements penalized by $\mathcal{L}_{\mathrm{cons}}$ during training can be directly reflected in the inference score. $g(t)$ is computed from the sharpness and entropy of the time- and frequency-view prototype assignments.
+Multi-scale score aggregates errors from all supervised scales by aligning them to the full resolution, so evidence that is salient at a coarse scale can still contribute to the fine-grained anomaly map:

 where $\operatorname{Up}_{T}(\cdot)$ upsamples a sequence to length $T$.
 This design avoids relying on a single-view dominant residual: any-view irregularity can increase $\mathcal{A}(t)$ either through cycle disagreement, cross-path mismatch, or cross-resolution residual accumulation.